 A/B tests prove again and again that design affects whether someone will perform an action online or not.
-Which design elements should you consider?
+So which design elements should you consider?

 Reduce the number of steps needed to donate

-In his innovative book Hooked, Nir Eyal looks at how the design of a website affects the action someone will take & uses countless examples of successful companies using these techniques.
+In his innovative book Hooked, Nir Eyal looks at how the design of a website affects the action someone will take, and uses countless examples of successful companies which use good design techniques.

 Looking at the above ‘ugly’ university donation form, there are lots of fields to fill in.
-In a glance, it looks time consuming.
-It’s easy to look at that form & think ‘i’ll just fill that in later’.
+At a glance, it looks time consuming.
+It’s easy to look at that form and think ‘I’ll just fill that in later’.

-If there are fewer steps on one page, a person is more likely to donate than go through too many hoops.
+If there are fewer steps on one page, a person is more likely to donate than if they have to go through too many hoops.

 Which fundraising organisations are doing this well?

 Organising for Action have mastered the art of a giving form (below).
 It looks easy and simple.
-You still have to fill in lots of details, but not all at once, it’s not overwhelming.
-First you click the amount you want to donate, and only then do you get asked to fill in your name, and so on.
-Bit by bit.
+You still have to fill in lots of details, but not all at once, so it’s not overwhelming.
+First you click the amount you want to donate.
+Only then do you get asked to fill in your name, and so on -bit by bit.

-The all important ‘donate’ button is ultimately what you want potential donors to click.
-The likelihood of people clicking a button to take an action (a Call to Action, CTA button) is determined by various design elements.
+The all-important ‘donate’ button is ultimately what you want potential donors to click.
+The likelihood of people clicking a button to take an action (i.e. a Call to Action / CTA button) is determined by various design elements.
 The colour, positioning and shape of your buttons make a difference.